shubham0809200/Drop-Down-Menu/README.md

 # Drop-Down-Menu [![pub package](https://img.shields.io/pub/v/drop_down_list_menu.svg)](https://pub.dev/packages/drop_down_list_menu)

 The "Drop-Down Menu" package is a Flutter package that provides a user-friendly interface for selecting options from a drop-down menu.
 This package is designed to be aesthetically pleasing and highly customizable, allowing developers to create a drop-down menu that perfectly fits the look and feel of their app.
-Whether you need to allow users to select from a list of items, navigate to different pages, or take some other action, this package has got you covered.
 So, if you want to provide your users with a beautiful and functional drop-down menu, this package is the perfect solution!

 ## Screenshots